* China restaurant sales down sharply

 By Lisa Baertlein

-Feb 4 (Reuters) - KFC parent Yum Brands Inc warned on Monday that it expects 2013 earnings to shrink rather than grow as it struggles to manage a food safety scare in China, and sees no return to growth in restaurant sales there until the fourth quarter.
+Feb 4 (Reuters) - KFC parent Yum Brands Inc on Monday warned that it expects 2013 earnings to shrink rather than grow, as it grapples with a food safety scare in China where it makes more than half of its overall revenue.

-Yum reported a 6 percent drop in fourth-quarter sales at established restaurants in China due to “adverse publicity” regarding chemical residue found in some of its chicken supply.
+Yum, which gets more than half of its overall sales and operating profit from China, reported a 6 percent drop in fourth-quarter sales at established restaurants in China due to “adverse publicity” regarding its poultry supply.

-Its China business continued to suffer in January, when same-store sales dropped 37 percent, including a 41 percent fall for KFC and a 15 percent decline for Pizza Hut Casual Dining.
+Its business there continued to suffer in January, when China same-store sales dropped 37 percent, including a 41 percent fall for KFC and a 15 percent decline for Pizza Hut Casual Dining.

 As a result, Yum forecast a “mid-single digit” percentage decline in earnings per share for 2013.
 Yum previously forecast 2013 earnings per share growth of at least 10 percent, and analysts polled by Thomson Reuters I/B/E/S on average had expected the same.

-Yum has nearly 5,300 restaurants in China, mostly KFC, and the region accounts for more half its sales and 40 percent of total operating profit.
-Its strong reputation for high food quality helped it grow briskly in a country that has been rocked by serious and persistent food safety scandals.
+Yum has nearly 5,300 restaurants in China, mostly KFC.
+Its strong reputation for high food quality helped it grow briskly in a country where there have been some serious food safety scandals.

-On Monday, it said it would begin an aggressive marketing campaign after the Lunar New Year on Feb.
-10 to restore KFC’s brand image.
+Yum said it still planned to develop 700 new units in China this year and that it would begin an aggressive marketing campaign to restore KFC’s brand image.

-Fourth-quarter net income at Yum fell to $337 million, or 72 cents per share, from $356 million, or 75 cents per share, a year earlier.
+Yum’s fourth-quarter net income fell to $337 million, or 72 cents per share, from $356 million, or 75 cents per share, a year earlier.